Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • pathological discharge from the sphenoid sinus;

-• impaired vision and sense of smell.
+• impairment of vision and smell.

-• cranial injury cerebral nerves.
+• damage to the cranial brain nerves.

 Headache